 Benefits of my DIY micellar water

-Witch hazel makes this recipe particularly useful for oily skin, or for those who are prone to acne.
-However, it can benefit a wide range of skin types, from dry to sensitive and everything in between.
+It also makes this recipe particularly useful for oily skin, or for those who are prone to acne.
+However, witch hazel can benefit a wide range of skin types, from dry to sensitive and everything in between.

 Personally, I have dry, hyper-sensitive skin that doesn’t produce much oil, except for on my nose.
-I can’t use most conventional skin care products due to my sensitivity, but my skin loves this micellar water.
-It’s non-irritating, calms my redness, and helps reduce the oil on my nose.
+I can’t use most conventional skin care products due to my sensitivity, but my skin tolerates this micellar water just fine.

 That being said, adding witch hazel to your micellar water is still optional.
 Even without witch hazel, this recipe will still remove makeup, sunscreen and oil, leaving your skin clean and hydrated.